felixlopz/hubrise-test-task/content/apps/deliveroo/en/configuration.md

 ## Orders

+### Order Statuses

+Deliveroo requires you to acknowledge every order you receive.
+In this section, you can select which HubRise status sends an order confirmation back to Deliveroo.
+Refer to your EPOS documentation on the HubRise website to verify the correct value.

 ### Service Types

 Service types such as delivery by Deliveroo, restaurant delivery or takeaway might require the corresponding ref code entry.
 Refer to your EPOS documentation on the HubRise website to verify.